node-red/node-red.github.io/about/contribute/index.md

 The Whiteboard acts as a backlog of features that can be drawn on by the TC when prioritising work.

-If an item has a Contributor to do the work, an issue should be raised on the GitHub project.
+If an item has a Contributor to do the work, the next step will depend on the nature of the change.

+If it is a small, well-defined feature, such as adding an option to an existing node, an issue should be raised on the GitHub project.
 The issue should provide a description of the feature and any key design points that are needed.
 This issue can then also be used to help refine the proposal.
 The issue should clearly identify who is working on it - this is to avoid accidental duplication of work and ensure there is a focal point for the work.

+For larger features, a design proposal will be required.
+The [node-red/designs](https://github.com/node-red/designs) repository is used to manage the proposals.
+The first step is to fill out the proposal template included in that repository and a pull request (PR) opened to add the proposal to the `0-initial` folder.
+The PR will be used to refine the initial proposal to ensure it is aligned to the project's goals.
+Once the basic proposal is accepted it can be moved to the `1-in-progress` folder.
+From there the design can be refined with more detail added along with any further discussion.
+This is also the point where a code PR can be raised against the relevant repository.
+Once the feature has been implemented, the design can be moved to the `2-complete` folder.

-Eventually a pull request (PR) will arrive that references the issue.
+Any code pull request should references the issue or design document.

 The Committer community have a responsibility to review the PR in a timely manner.
 For any significant changes, the PR should be allowed to sit on the list for at